-National Development Plan 2021-2030 3.1.3
+3.1.3 National Development Plan 2021-2030

-Plan 2021-2030 sets out the government's overarching investment strategy and budget for that period, enabling delivery of the NSOs and priorities set out in the NPF.
+Aligned with the NPF, the National Development Plan 2021-2030 sets out the government's overarching investment strategy and budget for that period, enabling delivery of the NSOs and priorities set out in the NPF.
 This significant funding source will support both urban regeneration and rural rejuvenation through a €3 billion Regeneration and Development Fund.